Baking Ingredients

 Room Temperature Safety

-Keep baking powder in a cool, dry place away from direct heat and moisture to maintain its leavening effectiveness.
-While not a microbial safety concern at room temperature, humidity can cause it to clump and lose potency.
+Keep baking powder in a cool, dry place, tightly sealed, to prevent moisture absorption and maintain its leavening potency.
+High humidity or moisture can cause it to clump and lose effectiveness.

 Expert Tips